Owen-Morgan825/potential-pancake/README.md

 # potential-pancake
-JavaScript class that takes HTMLImageElements, SVGImageElements, HTMLVideoElements, HTMLCanvasElements, ImageBitmaps, OffscreenCanvases, and VideoFrames and outputs ImageDatas
+JavaScript class that takes HTMLImageElements, SVGImageElements, HTMLVideoElements, HTMLCanvasElements, ImageBitmaps, OffscreenCanvases, and VideoFrames and outputs an ImageData object